-Beers are inexpensive at around USD$3 or a couple of dollars more for imported beer or at a restaurant.
+Beers are inexpensive at around USD$3 or a couple of dollars more for an imported beer or at a restaurant.
 Cocktails or a glass of wine will set you back around $10, or 350 Baht.

 Welcome to the first class/VIP bus life.
-It’s not as glamorous as it might seem, but it gives you a lot more comfort.
+It’s not as glamorous as it might seem, but it gives you a lot more comfortable.
 As an example, a trip from Bangkok to Chiang Mai would be roughly USD$20, or 700 Baht.

 You’ll have the luxury to choose a few more organised trips or activities on a mid-range budget than on a shoestring.
 You can happily spend on a bunch of activities and a massage or two, depending on what your interests are.
-Put aside some extra money if you think you’ll indulge heavily in experiences (and why wouldn’t you want to, Thailand has a lot to offer!).
+Put aside some extra money if you think you’ll indulge heavily in experiences (and why wouldn’t you want to, Thailand has a lot to offer).

 How to travel in Thailand with a luxury budget